top of page

 GREG PHILLIPS

-Greg Phillips is a principal owner and Senior Scientist with the environmental consulting firm GBMc & Associates, Inc. He is a certified watershed manager with over 20 years of experience in water resources projects including key interest areas such as watershed management, Wetland Science, stream protection and restoration, water quality modeling and aquatic community bioassessment.
-He has been the lead technical team member for his firm GBMc & Associates on the White Oak Bayou wetland management project.
+Greg Phillips is a Senior Scientist with the environmental consulting firm Alliance Technical Group.
+He is a certified watershed manager with over 20 years of experience in water resources projects including key interest areas such as watershed management, Wetland Science, stream protection and restoration, water quality modeling and aquatic community bioassessment.
+He has been the lead technical team member for his firm on the White Oak Bayou wetland management project.
 His team has contributed rapid wetland assessment data, developed a wetland bioassessment screening tool, evaluated stream channel erosion affecting the wetlands and worked with the City of Maumelle and local stakeholders to complete the White Oak Bayou Wetlands Management Plan.

 BOB WENNER